michel1991/ocp-java-11/annotations/README.md

 for the deprecation and suggests an alternative.
 All of the other answers are incorrect, with options A and B having the wrong case too.
 Those annotations should be written
 @Repeatable and @Retention since they are Java annotations.

-### What modifier is used to mark that an annotation element is required?
-*  A. optional
-*  B. default
-*  C. required
-*  D. *
-*  E. None of the above

-In an annotation, an optional element is specified with the default modifier, followed by a constant value.
-Required elements are specified by not providing a default value.
-Therefore, the lack of the default term indicates the element is required.
-For this reason, option E is correct.

-### What modifier is used to mark an annotation element as optional?
-*  A. optional
-*  B. default
-*  C. required
-*  D. value
-*  E. case
-*  F. None of the above

-The default modifier along with a value is used to mark an annotation element as optional, as opposed to required.

 ### What statement about marker annotations is correct?
 * A. A marker annotation does not contain any elements or constant variables.